adamspierer/FreeClimber/TUTORIAL.md

 	source activate python36

 For more details about creating a conda virtual environment, see [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).
+Once the environment is set up and activated, we can install the dependencies listed in the `Requirements` section above.

 Once the environment is set up and activated, we can install the following dependencies.